 Figure 6.
-Portion of a Hawaiian Government Survey map of Waikāne (Kalama n.d.).
+Portion of a Hawaiian Government Survey map of Waikāne with the project area shown in red (Kalama n.d.).

 Figure 7.
-Portion of a Hawaii Territory Survey map of Hakipu'u (Wall 1880).
+Portion of a Hawaii Territory Survey map of Hakipu'u with the project area shown in red (Wall 1880).